 Cognitive Behavioral Therapy

 Cognitive behavioral therapy (CBT) is often used to identify and adjust distorted thoughts and emotions and the behaviors they lead to.
 There are now specific techniques of CBT for nightmares related to PTSD.
-These include:

 - Image rehearsal therapy